sjhpark/Airfoil-Self-Noise-Prediction/README.md

     - Sound Pressure Level [dB]

 ## Feature Engineering & Pre-Processing
-I have normalized, shuffled, and 80% 10% 10% Train-Test-Validation Split the dataset.
+I have shuffled, Split, and Normalized the dataset.

 ## Multi-Layer Perceptron (MLP)
 Created a feed-forward MLP to train.
 Used 4 hidden layers with ReLU activation function at each layer.